imagekit-developer/imagekit-python/README.md

 from imagekitio.exceptions.UnknownException import UnknownException

 try:

     # Use ImageKit's SDK to make requests...
+    print 'Run image kit api'
-except BadRequestException as e:
+except BadRequestException, e:
     # Missing or Invalid parameters were supplied to Imagekit.io's API
-    print("Status is: " + e.response_metadata.http_status_code)
+    print 'Status is: ' + e.response_metadata.http_status_code
-    print("Message is: " + e.message)
+    print 'Message is: ' + e.message
-    print("Headers are: " + e.response_metadata.headers)
+    print 'Headers are: ' + e.response_metadata.headers
-    print("Raw body is: " + e.response_metadata.raw)
+    print 'Raw body is: ' + e.response_metadata.raw
+except UnauthorizedException, e:
+    print e
-except UnauthorizedException as e:
+except ForbiddenException, e:
     # No valid API key was provided.
+    print e
-except ForbiddenException as e:
+except TooManyRequestsException, e:
     # Can be for the following reasons:
     # ImageKit could not authenticate your account with the keys provided.
     # An expired key (public or private) was used with the request.
     # The account is disabled.
     # If you use the upload API, the total storage limit (or upload limit) is exceeded.
+    print e
-except TooManyRequestsException as e:
+except InternalServerException, e:
     # Too many requests made to the API too quickly
+    print e
-except InternalServerException as e:
+except PartialSuccessException, e:
     # Something went wrong with ImageKit.io API.
+    print e
-except PartialSuccessException as e:
+except NotFoundException, e:
     # Error cases on partial success.
+    print e
-except NotFoundException as e:
+except UnknownException, e:
     # If any of the field or parameter is not found in the data
-except UnknownException as e:
+    print e

 # Something else happened, which can be unrelated to ImageKit; the reason will be indicated in the message field
 ```